avafinger/nanopi-m4-ubuntu-base-minimal/README.md

 ## MIPI Camera Mainline

-There is a port of the OV13850 driver to the mainline kernel, so I decided to take a look and see if we can pull the raw image from the sensor using mjpg-streamer on NanoPi M4.
+There is a porting of the OV13850 driver to the mainline kernel, so I decided to take a look and see if we can pull the raw image from the sensor using mjpg-streamer on NanoPi M4.
 For one reason, i used Kernel v5.10.0-rc1 to test its work since my kernel v5.10.0, which has some of my hacks just failed to load the ISP.

 Now we have our character device as i expected to have it in kernel 4.19: